How I.M. Pei's Bank of China Tower changed Hong Kong's skyline

 Workers put up Christmas lights on the bank of China Tower in 2002.
 Credit: PETER PARKS/AFP/AFP/Getty Images

 However, the most severe of the criticism was on the cross-bracing on the tower's façade.
-Traditionally, in Chinese culture, an "X" was used to cross-out the name of someone who is to be executed, creating an association of that symbol with death.
-The building's design was seen as a curse for the city of Hong Kong and its people.
+Traditionally, in Chinese culture, an "X" was used to cross out the name of someone who is to be executed, creating an association of that symbol with death.
+The building's design was seen as a curse on the city of Hong Kong and its people.

-Pei had not intended to offend the public's sentimentality, and after a consultation with Robertson, a decision was made for the horizontal members of the building's structural system to be invisible to the naked eye.
+Pei had not intended to offend public sentimentality, and after a consultation with Robertson, a decision was made for the horizontal members of the building's structural system to be invisible to the naked eye.
 Only the vertical and diagonal structural members could be clearly read on the building's glass façade.
 This way, the diagonals of the cross-bracing connected vertically and created large diamond shapes on the glass façade.

 But when it came to the sharp corners that created the visual illusion of the tower being paper thin up in the sky, the architects stood their ground.

-After the Bank of China officially moved in 1991, noted architect and critic Peter Blake visited the building and declared it to be "probably the most innovative skyscraper structure built anywhere to date."
+After the Bank of China officially moved into the tower in 1991, noted architect and critic Peter Blake visited the building and declared it to be "probably the most innovative skyscraper structure built anywhere to date."

-"It is, in the view of many who have seen it, the finest Modern skyscraper since Mies van der Rohe's Seagram Building was completed over 30 years ago," he said, in the "Architectural Record."
+"It is, in the view of many who have seen it, the finest Modern skyscraper since Mies van der Rohe's Seagram Building was completed over 30 years ago," he wrote in the "Architectural Record."

 Nearly 30 years after the building's construction, the Bank of China Tower continues to offer valuable lessons of architectural and structural ingenuity under tremendous constraints.
 Most importantly, the tower has become one of the most important cultural icons for the city of Hong Kong.